canaokar/serverless-weather/README.md

 ## Step 5 - Put everything in place

 1. Go to Lambda page, click on API Gateway in the Trigger section
-2. Click on the Link for the name - `gatechWeather-<YOUR-NAME>-API`
+2. Click on the Link for the name - `gatechWeather-YOUR-NAME-API`
 3. In the Left menu select CORS, select *Configure*
 4. In the *Access-Control-Allow-Origin*, enter the S3 Website URL you copied
 5. Click *Save*